KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

    Variation A:

-   In transIntrinsicInst in SPIRVWriter.cpp, calls to LLVM intrinsics are replaced with a SPIRV ExtInst.
+   In transIntrinsicInst in SPIRVWriter, calls to LLVM intrinsics are replaced with a SPIRV ExtInst.
    For example:

         %0 = tail call i32 @llvm.ctlz.i32(i32 %x, i1 true)